catelevator/catelevator/README.md

 #Cat Elevator

-Cat Elevator is a "crowd-source-this-thing-now" web service fir crowd-sourcing analysis and pattern identification in multimedia content sets by facilitating rapid development of heavily collaborative services.
+Cat Elevator is a "crowd-source-this-thing-now" web service fir crowd-sourcing analysis and pattern identification in multimedia content sets by facilitating rapid development of collaborative services.

 * * *

-Examples: tagging videos base on their containing cats; dogs; or both, searching security footage for suspects, translating languages, or locating that tricky son-of-a-bitch Waldo in a large collection of images.
-Further applications include producing datasets for comparative analysis against predictive algorithms and for training neural nets with redundant human decisions.

->**Some one please make that ^ English.**
+Templates
+- Feature Detection
+-

 ***